alexfigliolia/Shauna/README.md

-A birthday card for mom
+A card for my girlfriend